Thinking about your finances when buying

 Residential property purchases do not usually include goods and services tax (GST), but there are exceptions if you or the seller is GST registered.
 Before committing to any property deal involving GST, we recommend you talk to a tax professional because youāll need to understand if the price is inclusive or exclusive of GST.

 If you're buying and selling a property, you may need to pay tax on any profit you make.
-The bright-line property rule means you may have to pay tax when you buy and sell a residential property within two, five or 10 years, depending on when the property was acquired unless an exception applies (for example, if it is your main home).
+The bright-line property rule means you may have to pay tax when you buy and sell a residential property within set period of time, the bright line period, unless an exclusion or rollover relief applies.
 You can find out if this rule applies in your situation by reading about the brightline property rule at IRD(external link)

 Visit the IRD website(external link) for more information about property and tax.